mtttminth/OPSA-Online-Pharmacy-Store-App-Java/README.md

 # wwlproject
-An Android Ecommerce Application for internship program written with Native Android(Java)
+An Android Ecommerce Application for internship program written with Native Android(Java) ,

-Java as frontend mobile application
+Java as frontend mobile application,
-Retrofit and Recycler View libraries
+Retrofit and Recycler View libraries,
-REST API
+REST API,